-The Kia Rio is said to have a braked towing capacity of 2200 pounds.
-When towing an unbraked load, this drops to 990 pounds.
-It would be able to comfortably tow an average teardrop trailer as it usually weighs less than 2000 lbs.
+The Kia Rio has a unbraked towing capacity of 900 pounds but note that it is not designed to tow.
+It would not be able to comfortably tow an average teardrop trailer as it usually weighs less than 2000 lbs.

 Kia Rio Engine